ubesthelp/redis-oplog/README.md

 ## Important Notes - MUST READ

-- To make sure it is compatible with other packages which extend the `Mongo.Collection` methods, make sure you go to `.meteor/packages` and put `zegenie:redis-oplog` as the first option.
+- To make sure it is compatible with other packages which extend the `Mongo.Collection` methods, make sure you go to `.meteor/packages` and put `ubesthelp:redis-oplog` as the first option.
 - RedisOplog does not work with _insecure_ package, a warning is issued.
 - Updates with **positional selectors** are done directly on the DB for now until this [PR](https://github.com/meteor/meteor/pull/9721) is pulled in.
 Just keep this in mind in terms of your db hits.
 - This package **does not support ordered** observers.
 You **cannot** use `addedBefore`, `changedBefore` etc. This behavior is unlikely to change as it requires quite a bit of work and is not useful for the original developer.
 Frankly, you should use an `order` field in your doc and order at run-time / on the client.
 - If you have **large documents**, caching could result in memory issues as we store the full document in the cache (for performance reasons, so we don't start matching missing fields etc. for the rare use case).
 You may need to tweak `cacheTimeout`.
 In such a use case I recommend you have a separate collection for these big fields and prevent caching on it or have shorter timeout.

 ## OplogToRedis